ben-le/DevOps_Trainings/README.md

 ## DevOps Engineer Roadmap
 DevOps is not limited to developers or system engineers; it's for anyone passionate about evolving practices and technologies, and who is willing to work in a collaborative environment where automation makes life easier for everyone.

 Whether you're a sysadmin, developer, tester, performance engineer, support engineer, or in any other IT role, you can become a DevOps engineer.
-You are already part of an IT ecosystem responsible for deploying and managing applications in production.
+You are already part of an IT ecosystem responsible for deploying and managing applications in production. <br><br>

 ### Get Started